pine/mega/readme.md

 ## Browser support

-This module also works in the browser with [browserify](https://github.com/substack/node-browserify).
-Not all patches have landed yet so you should use [this fork](https://github.com/tonistiigi/node-browserify) and `request@2.10.0`.
-See [demo page](http://tonistiigi.github.com/mega/) for preview.
+This module also works in the browser with [browserify](https://github.com/substack/node-browserify). ~~Not all patches have landed yet so you should use [this fork](https://github.com/tonistiigi/node-browserify) and `request@2.10.0`.
+See [demo page](http://tonistiigi.github.com/mega/) for preview.~~

+You don't need any patch when you use it in your project using Browserify.

 ## API